 Why help the dogs in Puerto Rico?

-Puerto Rico is a United States Territory.
 We choose to help dogs in Puerto Rico because of the island's overwhelming need for shelters and compassion.
-In the States, we have many shelters, humane societies, and rescue groups.
+In the mainland States, we have many shelters, humane societies, and rescue groups.
 In Puerto Rico (which is about the size of Connecticut,) we have 5 shelters operating on shoe-string budgets.
 Unsterilized dogs roam the streets, reproducing at alarming rates.
 Thousands of dogs die inhumanely, suffering from illnesses and starvation.
 They are NOT given the right to die humanely, pain free, or peacefully.
 Most die in extreme discomfort, never knowing love or affection.
 For these reasons, we fight to raise awareness to the sufferings occurring in our own American Caribbean.
 We strive for a better future for all creatures.

 What is Island Dog?

 Island Dog is an animal welfare organization focused on helping the East Coast of Puerto Rico.
 We are a registered 501 ( c ) (3) organization since 2007, recognized by the Internal Revenue Service, Federal ID Number: 20-5107492.
 We ARE NOT a shelter.
 We are a spay and neuter organization that offers discount or free medical services, most specifically spay and neuter, and vaccinations.
 We also assist tourists and locals in adopting island dogs.

 Island Dog is funded by people like yourself.
 We do not receive government assistance or help from the Humane Society.
 Our scope of work depends upon our funding from people like yourself.

 How can I help?

 There are many ways you can help Island Dog!
 The two biggest obstacles are funding and awareness.
 We need money to make our programs successful and we need you to share our story with the world.
 Island Dog believes in the power of a team.
 We believe together we can make successful change.